SulakshanaChakraborty/MixtureOfGaussian/README.md

-# Using Mixture of Gaussian model to distinguish apple and non-apple pixels
+# Mixture of Gaussian model to distinguish apple and non-apple pixels

 Genrating posterior probability masks to differentiate apple and non-apple pixels given an image using Mixuture of Gaussian model.